adaltas/node-nikita/docs/content/metadata/shy.md

 })()
 ```

-### Status in action's output
+### Status in the action output

-The action's output contains the status of the execution no matter if the `shy` metadata is activated or not.
+The action output contains the status of the execution no matter if the `shy` metadata is activated or not.

 ```js
 const assert = require('assert');